Need Help Filing Estate Tax Returns?

 Estates can refer to personal residences as well as places of business.
 If you inherit either type of property, you will be subject to different tax laws pertaining to the estate.
 Additionally, if you own property or businesses, then your estate plan should include considerations for estate taxes.
 The forms and information can be overwhelming and confusing — you will benefit immensely from having an experienced estate tax return lawyer at your side, especially if any of the following pertains to you:

 - You have or plan to have a “taxable estate” at the time of your death.
-The estate in question must equal or exceed over eleven million dollars — over 22 million dollars if you are married.
+The estate in question must equal or exceed $11 million or $22 million if you are married.
 Smaller estates are not subject to estate taxes.
 Be aware, however, that these numbers tend to change annually.
-An experienced estate tax lawyer will know where to check for the most updated amounts at the time of your filing, and can explain current exemptions.
+An experienced estate tax lawyer will know where to check for the most updated amounts at the time of your filing and can explain current exemptions.

 - Starting your own business.
 It is an elaborate process to start your own business — make sure that you and your business are protected by ensuring the legality of your establishment’s tax return.
 A qualified tax attorney can help you determine which business type to file under based on your individual case.
 A lawyer can also give you legal advice concerning the financial structure of your business, potentially allowing you more financial freedom to grow your legacy.

 - A lawsuit involving the IRS.
 The IRS is auditing estate and gift tax returns with increasing frequency, making it imperative that these types of returns are prepared properly and accurately.
-If you are going through an IRS audit concerning your estate, it is necessary to hire an experienced estate tax attorney.
-At our firm, we provide a full range of services that often achieve a favorable outcome for clients involved in an estate tax controversy with the IRS.
+If you are going through an IRS audit concerning your estate, you must hire an experienced estate tax attorney.
+At our firm, we provide a full range of services that often achieve favorable outcomes for clients involved in estate tax controversies with the IRS.
 These services include effective strategies for managing an audit or appeal as well as dealing directly with the IRS on behalf of our clients.

 How Can I Reduce My Estate Taxes?